 WILLIAMS: Thank you for having me.

 LUDDEN: Tomorrow, it's TALK OF THE NATION: SCIENCE FRIDAY.
 Ira Flatow will be here for a conversation with biologist E.O.
 Wilson about the origins of society, both ant and human.
 This is TALK OF THE NATION, from NPR News.
 I'm Jennifer Ludden, in Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.